mzimbres/tsvtree/README.md

 * Compression and serialization.
 * Node information: The number leaf nodes are reachable from an entry and its coordinate in the tree.

-The project tries to offer only functionality that is not already available on other command line tools like `awk`, `cut`, `column` etc. It can be seen as a complement to them.
+The project tries to offer only functionality that is not already available on other command line tools like `awk`, `cut`, `column`, tac etc. It can be seen as a complement to them.

 ## Showing the tree